Cluster X-varieties at infinity: Introduction

 2mm {\bf Example}.
 The moduli space ${\cal M}_{0,n+3}$ parametrizes $(n+3)$-tuples of distinct points $(x_1, ..., x_{n+3})$ on ${\Bbb P}^1$ modulo the action of $PGL_2$.
 A cyclic order of the points gives rise to a positive atlas on ${\cal M}_{0,n+3}$ as follows.
 Let $P_{n+3}$ be a convex polygon.
 We assign the points $x_i$ to its vertices, so that the order of points $x_i$ is compatible with the clockwise cyclic order of the vertices.
 The coordinate systems are parametrized by the triangulations of the polygon.
 Given a triangulation $T$, the coordinates $X^T_E$ are assigned to the diagonals $E$ of $T$.
 Namely, consider the unique rectangle formed by the sides of the polygon and diagonals of the triangulation, with the diagonal given by $E$.
 Its vertices provide a cyclic configuration of four points on ${\Bbb P}^1$.
 We order them starting from a vertex of $E$, getting a configuration of four points $(y_1, y_2, y_3, y_4)$ on ${\Bbb P}^1$, and set \be \la{cr+} X^T_E:= r^+(y_1, y_2, y_3, y_4) := \frac{(y_1-y_2)(y_3-y_4)}{(y_2-y_3)(y_1-y_4)}, \qquad r^+(\infty, -1, 0, z) = z. \ee There are two possible orderings, which differ by a cyclic shift by two.
 Since the cyclic shift by one changes the cross-ratio to its inverse, the rational function $X^T_E$ is well defined.
 The obtained coordinate systems form a positive atlas.
 Different dihedral orders of the points lead to different positive atlases.
 For example, there are $12$ different positive atlases on ${\cal M}_{0,5}$.
 Each consists of five coordinate systems.
 2mm

 A {\it positive space} is a space ${X}$ together with a positive atlas.
 It is useful to separate the space from the atlas.
 Namely, the atlas itself determines a new scheme ${\cal X}$ over $\Z$ (perhaps non-separated).
 Let us describe the set of its complex points.
 Take a copy of the complex torus ${\rm T}_\alpha = (\C^*)^n$ assigned to each coordinate system $\alpha$ of the atlas.
 The canonical coordinates $X_1, ..., X_n$ on this torus are the coordinates of the coordinate system $\alpha$.
 Gluing these tori using the transition functions between the coordinate systems of the atlas we get a scheme ${\cal X}$ ``materialising'' the atlas.
-So a positive atlas on ${X}$ is nothing else but a birational isomorphism\footnote{We require it to satisfy an extra technical condition: the points of the torus ${\rm T}_\alpha$ where the map ${\psi}$ is not defined are contained in a divisor given by a positive equation.
-So in particular the restriction of ${\psi}$ to the positive part $\R^n_{>0}$ of the torus ${\rm T}_\alpha$ is well defined.} \be \la{11.07.09.1} {\psi}: {\cal X} \lra {X}. \ee
+So a positive atlas on ${X}$ is nothing else but a birational isomorphism\footnote{We require it to satisfy an extra condition: the points of the torus ${\rm T}_\alpha$ where the map ${\psi}$ is not defined are contained in a divisor given by a positive equation.
+So in particular the restriction of ${\psi}$ to the positive part $\R^n_{>0}$ of the torus ${\rm T}_\alpha$ is well defined.
+Therefore we get a well defined subset $X(\R_{>0})$ of positive real points, sitting inside of the set $X(\R)$ positive points of $X$.
+Furthermore, $X(\R_{>0})$ is identified, in many different ways, with $\R_{>0}^n$.} \be \la{11.07.09.1} {\psi}: {\cal X} \lra {X}. \ee

 It turns out that positive atlases appearing in many interesting cases are of very specific nature: the whole atlas is determined by a single coordinate system equipped with certain additional structure.
 The original examples were provided by {\it cluster algebras} \cite{FZI}.
 In this paper we consider such positive atlases of different type.
-The schemes materialising these atlases are called {\it cluster ${\cal X}$-varieties}.
+The schemes materialising these atlases are called {\it cluster Poisson varieties}.
+They come with a natural Poisson structure.